What You Ought to Know to Treat Joint Pain and For Better Joint Health

 - Stretching – Stretching can give your muscle the flexibility to prepare for exercise and is especially useful for dealing with joint stiffness.
 There are many stretching exercises that you can follow, “hamstring stretches” is one of them that you may want to try.

-- The pain rule – If you experience more joint pain after your joint treatment exercise routine than before you started, it is likely that you have overdone it.
+- The pain rule – If you experience more joint pain after your joint treatment exercise routine than before you started, it is likely that you may have overdone.
 If so you will have to ease up at your next workout.
 Bear in mind that a workout that is too intense will cause joint and tissue pain as a result of insufficient oxygen being pump into your body system.
 To find your ideal combination of activity and adequacy of oxygen, you need to know your “heart rate”.
 Research has shown that a heart rate above 40% can improve pain levels and help in weight loss.

 - What are the don’ts for lower body exercise?